Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 Even with the most radically personalized and customer-centered software on the market, you still need to make sure your service agents are prepared for their calls with customers.

-Call Center Script Best Practices
+Call Center Scripts Best Practices

 Before we get into the actual script examples, there are some important best practices that all calling agents should be aware of.

-- Be Empathetic and Sincere: We all know how much of a pain it can be to get an order mixed up or to have a product, maybe even a gift, delayed.
+We all know how much of a pain it can be to get an order mixed up or to have a product, maybe even a gift, delayed.
 It’s important to be patient, understanding, and sincere with your callers in order to transform a frustrating experience into a positive and productive one.

 Call Center Script Openings

 One way Gladly will help your service heroes is by providing them with a comprehensive history of all purchases, interactions, and communication threads.
-In the caste that you receive a new customer, however, you’re going to need to get some essential information before the call can proceed.
+In the case that you receive a new customer, however, you’re going to need to get some essential information before the call can proceed.

 New Customer Openings

 - “Hi this is [your name] from [company name].
 How can I help you today?”